pink-junkjard/hyperfiddle/README.md

 >
 > *Above EDN api-as-a-value, interpreted.
 Pink highlights indicate a link.
 Both select options queries are defined as :fiddle/links in the above EDN.
 The shirt-size query depends on the value of gender.
 For brevity, the above snippets omit about half of the EDN comprising this demo, [click here for the actual fiddle](http://dustingetz.hyperfiddle.site/ezpjb2RlLWRhdGFiYXNlICJzYW5kYm94IiwgOmxpbmstaWQgMTc1OTIxODYwNDU0MTh9).*

-Hyperfiddles are graphs, not documents, so they are stored in databases.
-Databases storing hyperfiddles are like git repos storing the "source code" (data) of your hyperfiddles.
-Like git and the web, there is no central database.

 ### APIs as a graph permits optimizations that human-coded I/O cannot do:

 * Automatic I/O partitioning and batching, optimized for cache hits